 Ruhail Mohammed has an MBA in Finance.
-He is a Senior Vice President and Chief Financial Officer of Engro Corp and since January 2012 also the Chief Executive of Engro Powergen Limited.
-He has served at various senior positions in Pakistan, UAE and Europe and is on the Board of Engro Foods Limited, Engro Powergen Qadirpur Limited, Avanceon Limited, Engro Fertilizers Limited, Engro Powergen Limited, Engro Eximp (Pvt.)
+He is a Senior Vice President and Chief Financial Office of Engro Corp and since January 2012 also the Chief Executive of Engro Powergen Limited.
+He has served at various senior positions in Pakistan, UAE and Europe and is on the Boards of Engro Foods Limited, Engro Powergen Qadirpur Limited, Avanceon Limited, Engro Fertilizers Limited, Engro Powergen Limited, Engro Eximp (Pvt.)
 Limited and Sigma Leasing Corporation Limited.
-He is also the Director of Pakistan Mercantile Exchange and Cyan Limited.
+He is also the Chief Executive of Engro Management Services (Pvt.)
+Limited and a Director of Cyan Limited.
 He joined the Board in 2006.